bihealth/NeatMS/docs/advanced-use/neural-network-training.md

 opt = Adam(lr=lr)
 nn_handler.class_model.compile(loss = "categorical_crossentropy", optimizer = opt, metrics=['accuracy','mae'])
 ```
-You are now ready to train the model.
+You are now ready to train the model (See full model training section for details).

 ``` python
 # Remember you can pass the number of epochs as an argument